-District adopted math (Saxon, MyMath or Go Math, Glencoe), along with hands on activities and practice with manipulatives, and other district approved and adopted materials shall be utilized at all grade levels to ensure the mastery of the standards and proficient mathematical practices.
+District adopted math curriculum, along with hands on activities and practice with manipulatives, and other district approved and adopted materials shall be utilized at all grade levels to ensure the mastery of the standards and proficient mathematical practices.
 The math program shall be advanced one year at all grade levels.

-CUSD Integrated Science, Social Science, and History
+Integrated Science, Social Science, and History